- 05 Jun 2007

 Leading and Creating Collaboration in Decentralized Organizations

-Executive Summary — No matter how a multi-divisional organization is designed, it will need to find effective ways for its units to spontaneously and responsively cross boundaries.
+Overview — No matter how a multi-divisional organization is designed, it will need to find effective ways for its units to spontaneously and responsively cross boundaries.
 This paper discusses 3 key barriers to collaboration and information-sharing within an organization, and offers 3 strategies to overcome them.
 Key concepts include:

 - The first barrier is intergroup bias: the systematic tendency to treat one's own group or its members better than another group and its members.
 Company funding, access to markets, intellectual property rights, and other organizational assets are all potentially scarce resources over which groups may have to, or feel they have to, compete.
 Recommendation to counteract this barrier: Link group interests to overarching interests.